MirrorBytes/phorm-utils/packages/multi/README.md

 - `prev`, this is a function for form control
 - `next`, this is a function for form control
-- `controls_class`, custom class passed to the controls container
+- `controlsClass`, custom class passed to the controls container

 `Form` passes two props back as well: `store` and `multi`.
 These can be accessed using the `let:` directive: